Our Tofino Zodiac whale watching tours are fast-paced and exciting! Feel a real connection to the elements and local wildlife as we search for whales.

 Guests using a Raincheck Ticket for Whale Watching tours:

-- Are able to join tours aboard our large cruiser vessels, or our open zodiac vessels, from either Tofino or Ucluelet.
+- Are able to join tours aboard our large or cabin cruiser vessels, or our open zodiac vessels, from either Tofino or Ucluelet.

 - Are on a stand-by basis, dependent on capacity levels.